priolo/jon-template/README.md

 }
 ```

-A [sandbox](https://codesandbox.io/s/example-1-5d2tt) that does NOT use MATERIAL-UI
+A [sandbox](https://codesandbox.io/s/example-1-5d2tt) (that does NOT use MATERIAL-UI)
 To find out more, check out [Jon](https://github.com/priolo/jon)
 However, in this TEMPLATE you can find the BINDINGS [everywhere](https://github.com/priolo/jon-template/blob/5593323c8a3ca30ed9023e6708124a191552b13e/src/pages/user/EditDialog.jsx#L54)

 ### VALIDATOR
-Form validation is always left for last: smile:
+Form validation is always left for last :smile:
-There is a simple mechanism for validating Material-UI components in `Jon`.
+There is a simple mechanism for validating Material-UI components.

 Just connect a value to a `rule` (with a HOOK)
 and assign the obtained `props` to the MATERIAL-UI component